airalab/robonomics-smarthome/README.md

-This repo contains instructions on how to connect your smart home devices to the Robonomics network through a Home Assistant.
-There will be two methods which will be explained to help you connect your device to a Raspberry Pi; via a zigbee2MQTT adapter, or through Xiaomi Gateway.
+This repo contains instructions on how to connect your smart home devices to the Robonomics network.
+You need Robonomics accounts for each device, they will publish encrypted data in datalog.
+Also you need user account that will send commands to devices end encrypt/decrypt data.

+# Home Assistant

+Most of smart devices can be connected through Home Assistant.

-# Requirements
+## Requirements

 * Raspberry Pi 4 or 3
 * SD card and SD adapter